 To find the best medical financing, you need to compare lenders to secure a health loan with the lowest APR.
 While a credit score of 670 or higher may help ensures your eligibility for the most competitive rates, you should prioritize lenders that understand your business requirements.

-Before diving into the steps, let’s understand what a health loan actually is.
+Before diving into the steps, let’s understand what a medical loan actually is.
 Essentially, it is a type of loan used specifically for medical expenses.
 This can include anything from dental work and fertility treatments to emergency surgeries and veterinary care.

-Step 1: Check your Coverage and Credit Score
+1. Step 1: Check your Coverage and Credit Score

-Step 2: Pre-qualify with Multiple Personal Loan Lenders
+3. Step 2: Pre-qualify with Multiple Personal Loan Lenders

 Why Medical Financing be a Good Option